History of the New Orleans Saints: 2017: Return to the playoffs

 Before the season, the Saints acquired longtime Viking and All-Pro running back Adrian Peterson.
-However after playing in only four games in which he rushed for 81 total yards, the Saints traded Peterson to the Arizona Cardinals.
+However, after playing in only four games in which he rushed for 81 total yards, the Saints traded Peterson to the Arizona Cardinals.
 Alvin Kamara would go on to have a successful rookie season as the Saints finished the year with an 11–5 record to return to the playoffs after a three-year absence.

-Minneapolis Miracle

-However, after defeating their division rivals, the Carolina Panthers, in the opening round, the Saints were eliminated from the playoffs after losing to the Minnesota Vikings when a missed tackle allowed Stefon Diggs to score the game-winning touchdown on the final play.
+However, after defeating their division rivals, the Carolina Panthers, the Saints were eliminated from the playoffs after losing to the Minnesota Vikings when a missed tackle allowed Stefon Diggs to score the game-winning touchdown on the final play.

-2018
+2018: Death of owner Tom Benson and NFC game controversy

-The 2018 season was the first season since 1984 without longtime owner Tom Benson, as he died on March 15, 2018.
-His wife, Gayle, assumed ownership duties.
+In 2018, longtime owner Tom Benson died and his wife, Gayle, assumed ownership duties.

-The Saints enjoyed another strong season as they finished the year with a 13–3 record and first-round bye.
+The Saints enjoyed a strong season as they finished the year with a 13–3 record.
 Highlights of this season included Drew Brees surpassing Peyton Manning for most career touchdown passes during a win against the Washington Redskins; he also beat the Ravens for the first time in his career.